-Upon completion of this offering, we will have 53,100,000 ADSs outstanding, representing approximately 13.5% of our outstanding ordinary shares, assuming (i) the underwriters do not exercise their over-allotment option to purchase additional ADSs.
+Upon completion of this offering, we will have 53,100,000 ADSs outstanding, representing approximately 13.5% of our outstanding ordinary shares, assuming (i) the underwriters do not exercise their over-allotment option to purchase additional ADSs, and (ii) we will issue and sell a total of 25,384,612 Class A ordinary shares to a group of unrelated third-party investors through concurrent private placements, which number of shares has been calculated based on an initial public offering price of US\$13.00 per ADS, the midpoint of the estimated initial public offering price range shown on the front cover page of this prospectus.
 All of the ADSs sold in this offering will be freely transferable by persons other than by our "affiliates" without restriction or further registration under the Securities Act.
 Sales of substantial amounts of our ADSs in the public market could adversely affect prevailing market prices of our ADSs.
-Prior to this offering, there has been no public market for our ordinary shares or the ADSs, and although our ADSs are listed on the NYSE, we cannot assure you that a regular trading market will develop for the ADSs.
+Prior to this offering, there has been no public market for our ordinary shares or the ADSs, and although we have applied to list the ADSs on the NYSE, we cannot assure you that a regular trading market will develop for the ADSs.
 We do not expect that a trading market will develop for our ordinary shares not represented by the ADSs.